By KONAMI

 Feature Gaps vs Competitors

-- Player-to-player transfer market (available in EA SPORTS FC™ Mobile)
+- Integrated player-to-player transfer market (available in EA SPORTS FC™ Mobile but absent here)

-- Deep infrastructure/stadium meta-game (available in Dream League Soccer 2026)
+- Deep stadium and facility management meta-game (available in Dream League Soccer 2026 but absent here)

 Key Takeaways